Nick Maton Player Props: Tigers vs. Rays

 - A year ago, Maton picked up at least one hit in 15 of 36 games (41.7%), including two or more hits twice.

-- Maton picked up an RBI in 25.0% of his games last year (nine of 36), with more than one RBI in five of those contests (13.9%).
-He had three or more RBIs in two games.
+- Maton picked up an RBI in nine of 36 games last year, with multiple RBIs in five of them.
+He drove in three or more runs in two games.

+- In 12 of 36 games last season he touched home plate, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.